NIVA-Denmark/CHASE/test_dataset.md

-CHASE Generate test dataset
+CHASE description of test dataset
 ================
 NIVA Denmark
 28/10/2021

-## Method
+## Data sources

 For testing purposes, we used indicator data from the HOLAS II assessment.
 This data was available with indicators per station.
 The